Sports at Hill House

 We run an annual Netball tour to Condover Hall in Shropshire where the girls play a number of matches over the weekend against schools from all over the country as well as embarking on team building activities.

-The School introduced 9 new Astroturf tennis courts to our facilities this year and tennis is now the major sport for girls during the summer term.
+The School recently introduced girls' cricket and this is now the major sport for girls during the summer term.

-Pupils start tennis in Years 3 and 4, playing during PE lessons.
-Years 5 to Upper Sixth play tennis during their games afternoons and, from Year 7 play competitive matches against other Independent Schools.
-The school also has strong links with Doncaster LTC.
+Pupils start cricket in Years 3 and 4, playing during PE lessons.
+Years 5 to Upper Sixth play cricket during their games afternoons and, from Year 7 play competitive matches against other Independent Schools.

 Fixtures / results